 |Geunhwa High school|

 Is it coincidence that I have been placed here?
-No , I don't think so .
+No, I don't think so .
 I truly believe this was the work of God.
-Being a Catholic ( although I am by no means a great one ) and coming from a Catholic school , being placed at a school which shares the same ethos and values as my old school means that adapting to school life in Korea may just be that much easier. ( I pray and hope) The school reminds me so much of my old school , Springfield.
+Being a Catholic and coming from a Catholic school which shares the same ethos and values as this school means that adapting to school life in Korea may just be that much easier.
+The school reminds me so much of my old school , Springfield.
 Beautiful statues of Mary and paintings can be found all over the school.

-We have a school chapel which is situated inside the school.Im hoping to attend a mass there soon.
+We have a chapel which is situated inside the school.I am hoping to attend a mass there soon.

 I had my first official day of school yesterday.
 What an experience.
 The staff are so kind and welcoming and willing to go to the ends of the earth to help me settle in.
 A quality that I feel many people lack in South Africa.
 I was overcome with a sense of happiness yesterday when we started off our day with a morning prayer , although I didn't understand the prayer as it was in Korean , it didn't matter.
-The mere fact that we were praying together brought tears to my eyes ( im emotional like that).
+The mere fact that we were praying together brought tears to my eyes.

 |My amazing classroom|

-We had an opening ceremony yesterday , I dont think words can even describe the atmosphere and how I felt when I went up on stage to introduce myself.
+We had an opening ceremony yesterday , I don’t think words can even describe the atmosphere and how I felt when I went up on stage to introduce myself.
 800 girls staring at me in the neat rows and all shouting and cheering .
 I literally felt like Julia Roberts , then my whole 2 seconds of fame were over , but I have not been forgotten about.
-I felt like the Pide Piper of Hamlin today at break time with a bunch of giggling girls following me around "Teacher your hair its orange , red , yellow" Yes sweety , thank you for pointing that out , just in case I had forgotten just how much I stand out.
+I felt like the Pide Piper of Hamlin today at break time with a bunch of giggling girls following me around "Teacher your hair its orange , red , yellow" The ginger struggles are real.

 Culture in Korean schools: